 Mary’s P450 Genotyping Reveals P450 CYP2D6 Polymorphism

 Mary’s results show she is homozygous recessive for the CYP2D6 cytochrome, meaning she is a “poor metabolizer” that makes no copies of this protein.22 This doesn’t mean she can’t metabolize the drugs that normally use this pathway at all, she may just need to adjust her dosage.
 However, it isn’t always so simple, as such a polymorphism can have much greater ramifications for the future treatment of pain, the possibility of addiction, contraindications to certain medications, and other important factors yet to consider.

 The DXM Dilemma: How Polymorphisms Can Make Therapy Toxic

-DXM (dextromethorpan), is a popular over-the-counter cough suppressant that is recognized to be in a family of compounds called NMDA-antagonists.
-The NMDA antagonists Ketamine and PCP act as anesthetics at higher doses; however, both are classically known for their dissociating, hallucinogenic-like qualities at sub-anesthetic doses.25 The recommended therapeutic dosage of DXM is 10-30mg, however, supratherapuetic (very-high) doses of DXM can produce powerful dissociation that is similar to Ketamine and PCP, colloquially referred to as “robo-tripping”.25,23
+DXM (dextromethorphan) is a popular over-the-counter cough suppressant that is recognized to be in a family of compounds called NMDA antagonists.
+The NMDA antagonists Ketamine and PCP act as anesthetics at higher doses; however, both are classically known for their dissociating, hallucinogenic-like qualities at sub-anesthetic doses.25 The recommended therapeutic dosage of DXM is 10-30mg; however, supratherapeutic (very-high) doses of DXM can produce powerful dissociation that is similar to Ketamine and PCP, colloquially referred to as “robot ripping”.25,23